fibo/zeroconf-redux/README.md

 }
 ```

-Instead of creating it manually, you can run
+If you want to trigger it manually, you can run

 ```bash
 npm explore zeroconf-redux npm run cp_babelrc
 ```

 Add an npm script to your *package.json*, to run [budo][budo] dev server.
 For example

 ```json
   "start": "budo index.js --dir . --live --open -- -t babelify",